 The rewards program for the PayPal Extras MasterCard is pretty good, but there are other credit cards with better rewards programs out there.
 If you qualify, you might as well shoot for them instead.

-The Blue Cash Preferred Card by American Express is one of the most coveted cards for reward freaks.
+The Blue Cash Preferred Card by American Express is one of the most coveted cards for reward seekers.
 It has a $95 annual fee, but you get 6% cash back at supermarkets, 3% cash back at gas stations and department stores, and 1% everywhere else.

 You may decide that the PayPal Extras MasterCard is still best for you.
 Just make sure you explore what else is out there first.
-Note that awesome cards like these usually require excellent credit scores!

 4. Are the Rewards Appealing to You?